Richard Bennett, UN Special Rapporteur and RWI Visiting Professor

-The expanded RWI programme is tailored to support the SR’s mandate, and the programme is enriched by the involvement of the SR. Richard contributes both as expert in activities and in the ongoing strategy development within the Afghanistan team, to ensure that the RWI programme and his mandate are mutually reinforcing.
+As noted in the introduction, the expanded RWI programme is tailored to support the UNSR mandate, while the programme, and the Institute overall, in turn are enriched by the involvement of the UNSR.
+Richard contributes both as expert in activities and in the ongoing strategy development within the Afghanistan team, to ensure that the RWI programme and his mandate are mutually reinforcing.

 Read more about the UNSR mandate, and reports from Richard’s work as Special Rapporteur on his OHCHR website: Special Rapporteur on Afghanistan | OHCHR